Curl to Python Converter. Instant. Free. Private.

 -x) - SSL skip (

-- Perform the action that triggers the HTTP request you want to capture.
+- Perform the action that triggers the request

-- Right-click the request in the list and select Copy → Copy as cURL.
+- Right-click the request → Copy as cURL

 Manual Conversion: Curl to Python Requests